 Each quarterly bonus needs to be activated in order for the 5% or 5x points to kick in.
 You can do this easily from within your Chase account online or even sign up to get an email and/or text reminder when it’s time to activate the bonus.

-In comparison, the Chase Freedom Unlimited has no sign-up bonus, but now earns 3% cash back or 1.5x Ultimate Rewards points on all purchases up to $20k.
+In comparison, the Chase Freedom Unlimited has no sign-up bonus, but now earns 3% cash back or 3x the Ultimate Rewards points on all purchases up to $20k.
 After that, you’d earn 1.5% on all purchases.
 Otherwise, the 2 Freedom cards are exactly the same.

 What are the Chase Freedom features?

 - The Freedom cards have no annual fee.
 No-fee credit cards should be kept open regardless of how much you’re using them.
 Your credit score is calculated from a variety of factors, including the age of your accounts.
 Keeping a no-fee card open for the long-term brings up the average age of your accounts, and thus, your credit score, too.

-- The Freedom cards typically come with a $150 cashback bonus or 15k Ultimate Rewards point sign-up bonus after spending $500 in 3 months.
+- The original Chase Freedom typically comes with a $150 cashback bonus or 15k Ultimate Rewards point sign-up bonus after spending $500 in 3 months.
 You can earn an additional $25 or 2.5k Ultimate Rewards points for adding an authorized user within that same 3-month period.

 - Cashback rewards or Ultimate Rewards points don’t expire ever, as long as you keep your card open, which should be forever since the Freedoms have no annual fee.
 (See above.)